SirSnoopsiee/SirSnoopsiee/README.md

 * 🌐 **Socials:** All my links are listed on [sirsnoopy.pages.dev](https://sirsnoopy.pages.dev/)
 * ✉️ **Contact Me:** [sirsnoopy.pages.dev/contact](https://sirsnoopy.pages.dev/contact)

 > ⚠️ **Cyberbullying is a crime.** > Please be respectful.
 Hate, spam, harassment, and cyberbullying are not okay.
-Report it here: [stopbullying.gov](https://www.stopbullying.gov/). *Tho this one I framed because its funny.*
+Report it here: [stopbullying.gov](https://www.stopbullying.gov/).